TELE-TWIN/clamav-faq/mirrors/MirrorsCoordination.md

 Done.
 Now restart apache.

-If you would like a scoreboard, set something like:
+If you would like a scoreboard, set something like.

 <pre><IfModule mod_cband.c>
   CBandSpeed 20kb/s 100 300